Mushymato/DynamicItemSpriteCompositor/docs/author-guide.md

 # Author Guide

-This document describes how to make a content pack for DISCO.
+This document describes how to make a content pack for DISCO (Dynamic Item Sprite Compositor).

 ## Dependencies